SAP-samples/btp-developer-guide-cap/documentation/saas/cap-mtx/introduction.md

 <img src="../images/commonsaas.png"/>

 The above diagram shows the solution diagram for a multi-tenant application.
-One thing to note is that both the provider and subscriber subaccounts should be part of the same data center or region.
+One thing to note is that both the provider and subscriber subaccounts must be part of the same data center or region.